Positive-Augmented Contrastive Learning for Vision-and-Language Evaluation and Training: Experimental Evaluation

 \subsection{Comparisons with Advanced Metrics}

-All the competitors cited so far include standard metrics, like BLEU or CIDEr, as well as learnable ones, such as CLIP-S. However, more recent metrics have been introduced in the literature that are not directly comparable to our proposed evaluation score due to significant differences in their training methodologies or architectural designs.
-Nevertheless, the comparison with these recent metrics is worth mentioning, and the results are presented in Table~\ref{tab:others}.
+All the competitors cited so far include standard metrics, like BLEU or CIDEr, as well as learnable ones, such as CLIP-S. However, more recent metrics have been introduced in the literature that are not directly comparable to our proposed evaluation score due to significant differences in their training strategies or architectural designs.
+Nevertheless, the comparison with these recent metrics is worth mentioning, and the results are presented in Table~\ref{tab:others}, where we show \ours with both CLIP ViT-B/32 and CLIP ViT-L/14 backbones.

 \tit{Learnable Supervised Metrics} Our metric, like other learnable ones, does not train a model to predict a specific score.
 In contrast, Polos~\citep{wada2024polos} is a supervised metric designed to directly compute evaluation scores by leveraging an annotated dataset and incorporating reference captions as input during training.
 Although Polos employs a different backbone, our unsupervised training strategy with a ViT-L/14 backbone outperforms Polos, as demonstrated by the higher scores across various datasets.
 This performance gap is even more pronounced in our reference-based version.
 These results indicate that a stronger backbone and a better-aligned multimodal embedding space are more effective than directly training to predict a score.